CanvasDeno/VectorXone/README.md

 1. **Is VectorXone private?**
 VectorXone does not collect any data to use or sell.
-(NOTE: VECTORXONE USES GITHUB PAGES, SO THE WEBSITE OR APP MAY HAVE SOME GITHUB PAGES TRACKING FEATURES)
+(NOTE: VECTORXONE USES GITHUB PAGES, SO THE WEBSITE OR APP MAY HAVE SOME GITHUB PAGE TRACKING FEATURES)

 ## VectorXone Basic Tutorial
 Now you have known what is VectorXone, you can start learning how to use VectorXone.